 It is important to understand how your financial future will be affected by filing for Chapter 7 Bankruptcy.
-Our attorney will provide you with all of the information and tools you need to begin a new financial start once the proceedings have ended.
+Our Tucson Chapter 7 Bankruptcy Lawyers will provide you with all of the information and tools you need to begin a new financial start once the proceedings have ended.

 In addition, each person or couple who files for Chapter 7 must complete a course on rebuilding their credit before their filing is discharged.
-This, along with the information provided by our attorney, will help get you on the right path to rebuilding your financial future.
+This, along with the information provided by our Tucson Chapter 7 bankruptcy attorney, will help get you on the right path to rebuilding your financial future.